cisagov/LME/README.md

 ```

 4. Check you can connect to kibana
-You can use an ssh proxy to forward a local port to the remote linux host
+You can use an ssh proxy to forward a local port to the remote linux host.
+To login as the elastic admin use the username `elastic` and elastics password grabbed from the export password script [here](#grabbing-passwords)
 ```bash
 #connect via ssh if you need to
 ssh -L 8080:localhost:5601 [YOUR-LINUX-SERVER]